OctoMap/octomap/README.txt

 http://code.google.com/p/alufr-ros-pkg/

-The "octomap" package there will provide ROS integration by downloading and compiling the latest version from SVN.
+The "octomap" package there will provide ROS integration by downloading and compiling the latest release.
 If you plan to use octomap mainly in ROS, just install the octomap_mapping stack from there.